AmpersandJS/amp/modules/pluck/doc.md

-Extract the named value of a property from every item in a collection
+Extracts the named value of a property from every item in a collection and returns them in an array.